 AI plays a significant and valuable role in modern life and our reliance on this important technology is set to increase.
 Although we recognise the importance of developing the field of XAI, we haven’t yet entirely opened the AI ‘black box’.
 Until we do, it’s crucial that we continue to ask the right questions, push for greater transparency and don’t rely on biased algorithms that we don’t fully understand.

-Find out more about implementing XAI with the Zegami Machine Learning Suite.
+Find out more about implementing XAI with our machine learning artificial intelligence suite.